 \subsection{Roman}

 {The Nancy Grace Roman Space Telescope (Roman, ~\citet{Spergel2015}), formerly known as WFIRST (Wide Field Infrared Survey Telescope),} is a next-generation 2.36 m space-observatory developed by NASA.
-Scheduled for launch in the mid-2020s, Roman is designed to address key astrophysical questions, including the nature of dark energy and dark matter, the detection of exoplanets, the formation and evolution of galaxies.
+Scheduled for launch in the mid-2020s, Roman is designed to address key astrophysical questions, including the nature of dark energy and dark matter, the detection of exoplanets, and the formation and evolution of galaxies.

-The Wide Field Instrument (WFI) on Roman operates primarily in the infrared wavelength range, covering 0.48 to 2.3 microns, employ seven photometric filters and a grism for slitless spectroscopy.
+The Wide Field Instrument (WFI) on Roman operates primarily in the IR wavelength range, covering 0.48 to 2.3 microns, employ seven photometric filters and a grism for slitless spectroscopy.
 The pixel scales of each photometric filter is $0.^{\prime\prime}11$.
 The exposure time is similarly considered to be 600 s.
-We take the maximum value of dark current and readout noise demonstrated in the Roman user documentation~\footnote{\url{https://roman-docs.stsci.edu/roman-instruments-home}} for calculation of instrumental and background noises, while the PSFs are obtained from STPSF for Roman given the name of filter.
-We illustrate the mock images in F062, F087, F106, F129, F158, F184 and F213 bands in Roman respectively in Figure~\ref{fig: roman}.
+We took the maximum value of dark current and readout noise demonstrated in the Roman user documentation~\footnote{\url{https://roman-docs.stsci.edu/roman-instruments-home}} for the calculation of instrumental and background noises, while the PSFs were obtained from STPSF for Roman given the name of filter.
+We illustrate the mock images in F062, F087, F106, F129, F158, F184, and F213 bands in Roman, respectively, in Figure~\ref{fig: roman}.